Manual Lymphatic Drainage for Cosmetic Surgery Recovery

 Every client is different but for the best results, we generally recommend:

-Pre-surgical MLD: Starting about 36 hours before your procedure, ideally with 2–3 sessions spaced about 12 hours apart
+Pre-surgical MLD: Starting about 48 hours before your procedure, ideally with 2–3 sessions spaced about 12 hours apart leading up to the surgery time.

 Please contact us for a free consultation to confirm your custom plan.